gravital-hr/gravital-hr.github.io/index.md

         features:
         # - Up to 1000 users
         # - 50GB of Storage
-        - Choose the module you need
+        - Choose the modules you need
         - 2 months free, if paid yearly
       # - title: Enterprise
       #   price: ask